Surendra4306/Robust_yield_prediction/README.md

 Problem Description :

-The problem at hand involves a new fast food chain that has been rapidly expanding over the past few years.
-As the company continues to grow, they need to ensure that they can meet the increasing demand for their products.
+The problem at hand involves a new fast-food chain that has been rapidly expanding over the past few years.
+As the company continues to grow, they need to ensure that they can meet the increasing demand for its products.
 To do this, they are looking to optimize their supply chain and ensure that they do not face any shortages of ingredients that could potentially hinder their ability to deliver to customers on time.

 To address this challenge, the company has decided to launch a machine learning competition, in which participants are expected to build a model or a set of models that can predict the output of the food processing farms for the next year.

-Methodlogy:
+Methodology:

 (I) The First stage is understanding the data. there are several datasets were given

- Datasets releated to Train
+ Datasets related to Train
  train_dataset         - (date,farm_id,ingrident_type,yield) columns
  train_weather_dataset - (timestamp,deidentified_location,temp_obs,cloudiness,wind_direction,dew_temp,pressure_sea_level,precipitation,wind_speed)

- Datastes releated to Test
+ Datasets related to the Test
  test_dataset          - (date,farm_id,ingrident_type,id) columns
  test_weather_dataset  - (timestamp,deidentified_location,temp_obs,cloudiness,wind_direction,dew_temp,pressure_sea_level,precipitation,wind_speed)